flexkube/website/content/documentation/guides/kubernetes/creating-single-node-cluster-on-local-machine-using-flexkube-cli.md

 This guide describes how to create single node Kubernetes cluster using `flexkube` CLI.
 It will explain cluster creation process step by step to explain the configuration and provide some insights.

-For fully automated creation, see [Creating cluster with Terraform](TODO).
+For fully automated creation, see [Creating single-node Kubernetes cluster on local machine using Terraform]({{< relref "/documentation/guides/kubernetes/creating-single-node-cluster-on-local-machine-using-terraform" >}}).

 ## Requirements